weberlab-hhu/Helixer/docs/training.md

 ### Hyperparameter optimization
 The helixer codebase is built to work with [nni](https://github.com/microsoft/nni) for hyperparameter optimization.
-Follow standard nni instructions on setting up the config.yml and search_space.json files and additionally add `--nni` to the `HybridModel.py` command.
+If you want to optimize the hyperparameters, we recommend following standard nni instructions on setting up the config.yml and search_space.json files and additionally adding `--nni` to the `HybridModel.py` command.